-With several new electric models due to be launched during 2013, and the Plug-in Car Grant still available, the next few years promise to be exciting ones for electric cars.
-Buying an electric car is now a real option as a number of major manufacturers launch high quality, fully electric models onto the UK market.
+With several new electric models due to be launched during 2015, and the Plug-in Car Grant now guaranteed until 2017, the next few years promise to be exciting ones for electric cars.
+Buying an electric car is now a real possibility as a number of major manufacturers launch high quality, fully electric models onto the UK market.

 Who should buy an electric car?